-- meet with an English adviser in A-2-B Padelford Hall during drop-in advising hours - no appointment is necessary.
+- meet with a HAS adviser in A-2-B Padelford Hall.
 At that meeting, the student and adviser will sign a Change of Major form (PDF) to add the English major to the student's official UW record.

-Students may declare the major at any time throughout the academic year or summer once they have met the minimum eligibility requirements above.
+Students may declare the major during the first two weeks of any quarter.
 After declaring the English major, students will be eligible to register for courses open only to English majors during Registration Period 1.

 Students who are denied admission because they do not meet the minimum requirements above may petition by writing to the English Department's Undergraduate Education Committee.
 Petitions should give full particulars, including any extenuating circumstances the student believes the Department should consider.

 The English major requires the completion of a minimum of 60 ENGL credits (the competitive-admission creative writing option requires a minimum of 60 ENGL credits).
-At least 25 credits of English applying toward the major must be earned in residence at the University of Washington.
+At least 30 credits of English applying toward the major must be earned in residence at the University of Washington.
 A maximum of 20 credits in 200-level courses, including required course work within the options, may count toward the English major.
-At least 15 credits must be in courses focused on pre-1900 literature.
+At least 15 credits must be in courses must be within the Historical Breadth requirement (these courses can overlap with any of the other major requirements with the exception of ENGL 202).
 Except for students completing the creative writing option, no more than 5 credits in creative writing may be applied toward the major.

-If you declared (or will be declaring) your English major prior to the start of Autumn 2016, please see the older requirement sets pertaining to the quarter and year when you became, or will become, an English major officially.
+If you declared your English major prior to the start of Summer 2019, please see the older requirement sets pertaining to the quarter and year when you became, or will become, an English major officially.

 A minimum of 60 credits in English courses:

-ENGL 202 [formerly ENGL 301] (Introduction to English Language and Literature)
+ENGL 202 (Introduction to English Language and Literature)